Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Potential for higher rates, depending on the HELOC rate

-• More time and details are involved in applying for a second mortgage versus access to an existing HELOC
+• More time and details are involved in applying for a second mortgage versus accessing an existing HELOC

-Seeking funds through a third mortgage (for example, to consolidate debt) may be possible even if you already have a primary and second mortgage charge on your property.
+Seeking funds through a third mortgage (for example, to consolidate debt) may be possible even if you already have a first and second mortgage charge on your property.

-True North has more flexibility than a big bank to consider your third mortgage options — and typically charges fewer fees than private lending.
+True North has more flexibility than a big bank to consider your third mortgage options — typically found through an alternative or private lender offering competitive rates and fees.

 With us, your mortgage is more than a number.

-Every homeowner has unique financial needs — and sometimes requires a customized approach that takes your details and situations into account.
+Every homeowner has unique financial needs and sometimes requires a customized approach that takes their details and situation into account.